 - Prepare well before attending the interview and also questions if you have any to ask the interviewer.
 At the end of the interview, the interviewer always asks you “Do you have any questions?”.
 It’s good to ask some valid questions about the company or role

 - Read well about the company and job description before attending the interview.

 - Be confident while answering the questions.
 Make sure you communicate well and not interrupting the interviewer.

 - Always ask the recruiter to provide the travel costs.
 Ask before you attend the interview at the company.
 All companies will bare the travel costs for job seekers.

-- If you are an expat, check the minimum pay for apply Blue Card
+- If you are an ex-pat, check the minimum pay for applying for Blue Card

 Thank you for reading the post and if you have any suggestions or feedback, let me know in the comments.
 If you want to share your job interview experiences which can be helpful to others, please contact us

 Join our Telegram group if you have any further questions.
 Subscribe below to get notified